-Figure 6(a) shows results for an SDN-enabled IXP that supports the REANNZ research and education network [24].
-This real-world policy has 460 OpenFlow 1.0 rules matching on multiple packet headers like inport, dst_ip, eth_type, src_mac, etc. Most dependency chains have depth 1.
+REANNZ.
+Figure 8(a) shows results for an SDNenabled IXP that supports the REANNZ research and education network [19].
+This real-world policy has 460 OpenFlow 1.0 rules matching on multiple packet headers like inport, dst_ip, eth_type, src_mac, etc. Most dependency chains have depth 1 (some light-hitting rules have complex dependencies as shown in Figure 3(b)).
 We replayed a two-day traffic trace from the IXP, and updated the cache every two minutes and measured the cache-hit rate over the two-day period.
-Because of the shallow dependencies, all three algorithms have the same performance.
+Because of the many shallow dependencies, all three algorithms have the same performance.
 The mixed-set algorithm sees a cache hit rate of 84% with a hardware cache of just 2% of the rules; with just 10% of the rules, the cache hit rate increases to as much as 97%.

-Figure 6(b) shows results for a real-world Cisco router configuration on a Stanford backbone router [25]. which we transformed into an OpenFlow policy.
+Stanford Backbone.
+Figure 8(b) shows results for a real-world Cisco router configuration on a Stanford backbone router [24]. which we transformed into an OpenFlow policy.
 The policy has 180K OpenFlow 1.0 rules that match on the destination IP address, with dependency chains varying in depth from 1 to 8.
-We generated a packet trace matching the routing policy by assigning traffic volume to each rule drawn from a Zipf [14] distribution.
+We generated a packet trace matching the routing policy by assigning traffic volume to each rule drawn from a Zipf [11] distribution.
 The resulting packet trace had around 30 million packets randomly shuffled over 15 minutes.
 The mixed-set algorithm does the best among all three and dependent-set does the worst because there is a mixture of shallow and deep dependencies.
-While there are differences in the cachehit rate, all three algorithms achieve at least 88% hit rate at the total capacity of 2000 rules (which is just 1.1% of the total rule table).
-It is worth noting that CacheFlow was able to react effectively to changes in the traffic distribution for such a large number of rules (180K in total) and the software switch was also able to process all the cache misses at line rate.
+While there are differences in the cache-hit rate, all three algorithms achieve at least 88% hit rate at the total capacity of 2000 rules (which is just 1.1% of the total rule table).
+Note that CacheFlow was able to react effectively to changes in the traffic distribution for such a large number of rules (180K in total) and the software switch was also able to process all the cache misses at line rate.
+Note that installing the same number of rules in the TCAM of a hardware switch, assuming that TCAMs are 80 times more expensive than DRAMs, requires one to spend 14 times more money on the memory unit.